GLOBAL MARKETS-Stocks fall, bonds gain on Greek fears

 Bond prices also pared earlier gains after the 10-year Bund future in Germany hit an all-time high and the 10-year yield fell as low as 1.498 percent.
 The safe-haven buying briefly pushed yields on the benchmark U.S. 10-year note below 1.8 percent, a key resistance level.

-Bonds later pared gains, pushing prices on the 10-year U.S. Treasury to trade flat, with its yield at 1.84 percent.
+Bonds later pared gains, pushing prices on the 10-year U.S. Treasury up 3/32 while the yield traded at 1.83 percent.

 "If you look at the uncertainty that is mounting in Europe and the way things are going with our own economy, there is a potential turn that could be very negative" for the global economy, said William Larkin, fixed income portfolio manager at Cabot Money Management in Salem, Massachusetts.